Omer-Artzi/SofwareEngineeringPrototype/README.md

 ## Structure
 Pay attention to the three modules:
 1. **client** - a simple client built using JavaFX and OCSF.
-We use EventBus (which implements the mediator pattern) in order to pass events between classes (in this case: between SimpleClient and PrimaryController).
+We use EventBus (which implements the mediator pattern) in order to pass events between classes (in this case: between Client.SimpleClient and PrimaryController).
 2. **server** - a simple server built using OCSF.
 3. **entities** - a shared module where all the entities of the project live.